Vinegar and Honey

 “Ah, a man after my own heart.”
 Sam chuckled.

 Three fourths of the bottle later they were best friends.
 The few customers that had remained were gone now.
-Even the barmaid had abandoned them so she could get the kitchen back in order for the next day.
-She didn’t worry about them, it wouldn’t be the first time someone had ended up sleeping on the bar floor.
-Tommy and Sam were sitting next to one another now, laughing drunkenly.
+Even the barmaid had abandoned them so she could get the kitchen back in order.
+It wouldn’t be the first time someone had ended up sleeping on the bar floor.
+Tommy and Sam were sitting next to one another now and laughed drunkenly.

 “Then what happened?”
 Tommy asked eagerly, caught up in the story Sam had been relating to him.